HPEEzmeral/spark-on-k8s/charts/spark-hs/README.md

 --set eventlogstorage.s3AccessKey=AccessKey \
 --set eventlogstorage.s3SecretKey=secretKey
 ```
+If set, 's3AccessKey' and 's3SecretKey' configs will be passed to spark HS through a kubernetes secret.

 Also, you can pass S3 credentials in secure way using "extra_configs" feature like this:
 ```yaml
 spark_extra_configs: |